 We do not know what will happen in the next few hours as we mundanely live our lives.
-Most of the time, our day ends normally and we sleep peacefully.
-However, there are chances of going into an emergency situation that can jeopardize our lives.
-And, it is in these situations that a CPR online certification can prove to be really important.
+Most of the time, our day usually ends, and we sleep peacefully.
+However, there are chances of going into an emergency that can jeopardize our lives.
+And, it is in these situations that a CPR online certification can prove to be important.

-If we are all well-trained in dealing with emergency situations, we can save lives.
-Below are just a few of the most common emergency situations that we may experience first-hand whether it is our loved ones or someone close by.
+If we are all well-trained in dealing with emergencies, we can save lives.
+Below are just a few of the most common emergencies that we may experience first-hand, whether it is our loved ones or someone close by.

 Problems in Breathing

 Breathing problems may be a result of a variety of causes.
 They may be suffering from a stroke, a heart attack, or a severe injury that leads to a severe block in the air passageways.

 - Breathing becomes uncomfortable and hard to do.
 Additionally, it may become a lot faster or slower